cibernox/cibernox.github.io/source/_posts/2016-01-24-ember-closure-actions-in-depth.markdown

 }
 ```
 {% endraw %}
 _Note: This is an oversimplification.
-Closure actions don't even use `Function#bind` at all, but it's close enough to grasp the basics_
+Closure actions don't even use `Function#bind` at all, but it's close enough to grasp the basics._

 It does nothing else.
 It doesn't register any event handler, doesn't prevent default or stop bubbling.
 It just
 binds the given function to the current context and arguments.
 When provided with a string it will assume that